Sitkovetsky Trio

 The Sitkovetsky Trio is a piano trio, formed by students at the Yehudi Menuhin School in 2007, and has emerged as one of the outstanding trios of today, receiving numerous awards and critical acclaim.

 Members

 In 2018, the trio consisted of Alexander Sitkovetsky (violin), Leonard Elschenbroich (cello), and Wu Qian (piano).
-In 2019 a new cellist, the German-Korean Isang Enders, joined the group.
+In 2019 a new cellist, the German-Korean Isang Enders, joined the group after Leonard Elschenbroich’s departure.